15th Infantry Regiment (United States): Previous 15th Regiments

 The official Army history and lineage does not credit the current 15th Infantry with the honors or lineage of these earlier regiments.

 The first 15th Infantry in the U.S. Army was organized on 16 July 1798 for the "Quasi-War" with France.
 The regiment saw no war service and was inactivated in 1800.
 A second 15th Infantry was activated in 1812 in New Jersey for service in Canada during the War of 1812.
 The 15th fought in the capture of Toronto and Fort George in April and May 1813, and covered the retreat of militia troops from Fort George in December 1813.
+A portion of the 15th were the last American troops to abandon Cornwall during the St. Lawrence Campaign of 1813.
 In this retreat, no member of the 15th was captured, despite taking heavy casualties.
 The 15th fought in the Champlain Valley campaign in autumn 1814 at Plattsburgh, and participated in General Dearborn's offensive in Ontario in October, and took part in many smaller battles that same year.
 The regiment was eliminated in the Army reorganization of 1815.

 On 11 February 1847, a new 15th Infantry was activated for service in Mexico.
 As companies of the 15th arrived at Vera Cruz, they moved inland to join General Winfield Scott's army advancing on Mexico City.
 The regiment fought in the battles of Contreras and Churubusco, as well as smaller engagements before storming the walls of Chapultepec in Mexico City.
 Following garrison duty in Mexico City and Cuernavaca, the regiment returned to the United States for inactivation in August 1848.